miku/gluish/README.md

 ```

-A short, self contained can be found in [this gist](https://gist.github.com/miku/e72628ee54fce9f06a34).
+A short, self contained example can be found in [this gist](https://gist.github.com/miku/e72628ee54fce9f06a34).

 If `task.closest` is a relatively expensive operation (FTP mirror, rsync)
 and the workflow uses a lot of `ClosestDateParameter` type of parameters, it is